Are you tired of struggling to find the perfect mnemonic tactics to help you remember facts and formulas related to glycolysis?

 It works so well because it lets you layer highly meaningful associations in a mental location that you already remember.
 This is the key to making much stronger mnemonic images across the board.

 To begin, you’ll want to create your first Memory Palace for a total of three.
-These will help you rapidly memorize:
+This special technique will help you rapidly memorize:

 - The steps of glycolysis